Choose from the following to find a site:

 Current Campground Status Page

 There are many camping opportunities on the San Juan National Forest.
 We offer developed campgrounds and more isolated dispersed camping areas.
 With some pre-planning you can find a perfect spot for you and your family.
-While electric, sewer, water hook-ups and showers are not always available; most campgrounds have potable water, picnic tables, fire rings and vault toilets.
+While sewer, water hook-ups and showers are not available; most campgrounds have drinking water, picnic tables, fire rings and vault toilets.

 Campground reservations may be made at some sites through Recreation.gov by phone at 877-444-6777 or online at www.recreation.gov.
-Where available, reservations are recommended for holiday weekends.
+Where available, reservations are recommended for summer weekends.

-Campground Reservation Program Expanded on the San Juan National Forest
+Campground Reservation Program on the San Juan National Forest

 Dolores Ranger District: